monzo/vault-plugin-database-k8s-controller/README.md

 service accounts to dynamically specify user creation statements.

 Non-builtin database plugins are not supported, as sadly custom plugins cannot call out to other custom plugins.
 However, all of Vault's builtin database plugins are bundled into this binary and should work as normal.
+The Cassandra plugin is forked slightly, containing changes that have been upstreamed but are not yet in a stable release.
+This is temporary.

 Currently based on https://github.com/hashicorp/vault/tree/v1.2.3/builtin/logical/database